Economics and Decision Sciences

-“The Economics department at WIU provided me with all of the skills necessary to obtain my professional goals.
+“The Economics and Decision Sciencesdepartment at WIU provided me with all of the skills necessary to obtain my professional goals.
 I have found my degree from WIU was widely recognized and well respected.
-Lastly, and most importantly, the Department of Economics provided me with individual attention from professors who truly cared about my development.” – Mark Zobel, Bank of America
+Lastly, and most importantly, the Department of Economics and Decision Sciences provided me with individual attention from professors who truly cared about my development.” – Mark Zobel, Bank of America

 The Master of Arts in Economics is an extremely flexible degree with which graduates find employment in all sectors of the economy.
 A number of graduates have gone on to doctoral programs in Economics and other disciplines.
 The department is large enough to offer a wide selection of courses but small enough to provide individual attention.
 The department has alumni from over 70 countries, providing an excellent opportunity to gain exposure to other cultures.